Frequently asked questions

 Some staff will still require NSW rail specific qualifications and competencies.
 These can be obtained from Transport for NSW Learning and Development.

 What is happening with configuration change control?
 How is network configuration managed?

 Network configuration change control authority is exercised by a Configuration Management Committee (CMC).
-This committee will then delegate the network configuration change control authority to appropriate AEOs.
-Only one AEO will have configuration control of any defined part of the rail network at a given time.
+This committee will then delegate the network configuration change control authority to appropriate TAOs.
+Only one TAO will have configuration control of any defined part of the rail network at a given time.

 How does AMB manage the visibility of network configuration changes?

 The AMB manages the configuration of the NSW rail network, and any proposed changes must be approved by the Configuration Management Committee (CMC).
 Each proposed change will be recorded in the configuration management system and managed through the appropriate processes.
 For more information on how configuration control will be managed contact email@example.com.

 What level of configuration management responsibility do TAOs have?

 The TAOs undertaking project development will have configuration management responsibilities assigned to them with regard to the project systems they are developing.
 They will also have authority regarding network configuration change control if they are undertaking construction work that requires changes to the network.

 Maintenance TAOs will also have network configuration management responsibility for the part of the network they are maintaining.

 What happens with RailCorp technical reviews and design acceptance?
 Who will accept designs in future?